Tokyo bid for the 2016 Summer Olympics: Bid details

-As an "alpha+" global city, Tokyo is one of the world's largest and most interconnected cities.
-In addition to the existing urban rail network, already the world's most extensive, three ring roads are currently being built around the city to help reduce congestion problems.
-Tokyo has also been consistent in funding public transport, a strength compared to other bid cities.
-With over 124,000 hotel rooms nearby, ample accommodations are a highlighted strength of Tokyo's bid.

 The public relations firm of Weber Shandwick Worldwide was retained by the Tokyo 2016 Bid Committee to develop public relations campaigns and global support.
 Weber Shandwick's track record includes working on previous bids for the winning campaigns of Sydney in 2000, Turin in 2006, Beijing in 2008, and Sochi in 2014.

 The bid followed the success of the 2002 FIFA World Cup, which Japan co-hosted with South Korea.
 In addition to Tokyo's hosting of the 1964 Summer Olympics, Japan has past Olympic experience as the host of the 1972 Winter Games in Sapporo and the 1998 Winter Games in Nagano.

 Venues

 The Olympic park at the city center was to allow the Olympic experience to "permeate the city without compromising Olympic operations".
 A new stadium (designed by Tadao Ando) was to be built to seat 100,000, and later pared back to 80,000 to leave a desired "legacy building".
 The new Olympic Village was to contain five high-rise buildings, each representing one of the Olympic Rings.
 Primarily lying in two tight clusters of 31 planned venues, 21 already exist and the Japanese will need to build ten new venues, including five which would be temporary for Games use only.
 Plans were to refurbish many venues from the 1964 Summer Olympic Games, located within just 20 minutes of the waterfront.
 At first, the planned Media Center was to be located within ten minutes of the Ginza, on the site of the current Tsukiji fish market, but soil pollution has occurred around the newly planned Toyosu fish market, so the plan was separated from the discussion of the fish market's replacement.
 The Media Center has been changed to Tokyo Big Sight.